 2. Bryn Mawr students cannot park at Haverford or Swarthmore Colleges between 8 a.m. and 5 p.m.
 Monday through Friday.
 Haverford and Swarthmore students cannot park at Bryn Mawr College from 8 a.m. to 5 p.m., Monday through Friday.
 Students are expected to use the Bi-Co/Tri-Co Transportation system.
 See Section III: Special Permits for exceptions.

-** No parking on any Residential Street especially Millbank Road.
+** No parking on any Residential Street especially Millbank Road, and Wyndon Avenue.

-3. Resident freshmen are not permitted to bring a vehicle to Bryn Mawr College.
+3. Resident first year students are not permitted to bring a vehicle to Bryn Mawr College.

 4. All vehicles are to be operated with extreme caution at no more than 15 miles per hour.
 Pedestrians have the right of way at all times.